 Under existing legislation, there are too many barriers put up preventing incarcerated and formerly incarcerated individuals from pursuing economic opportunities.
 Jon supports establishing a pilot program for small business development by formerly incarcerated individuals to encourage them to develop and launch their own small businesses.
 He additionally supports the removal of prohibitions preventing currently incarcerated individuals from receiving college-level credit.

 Education plays a critical role in providing the necessary tools for people to pursue opportunity.
 Jon supports universal pre-kindergarten education to ensure that every child has the tools they need to jumpstart their education from an early age, as well as universal free school lunch and a weekend-backpack program to ensure that every child is fed regardless of socioeconomic background.
 Jon also believes it is essential that we end school-to-prison pipeline practices such as excessive discipline in schools, particularly suspension and expulsion, that cause serious problems.
+For individuals who are incarcerated, Jon supports investing in educational programs that allow people to gain the training and skills they need to re-enter society.

 We know the current healthcare system in America produces disparate outcomes largely based on race.
 Recent COVID-19 statistics showing higher mortality rates for people of color are just the latest example.
 We have watched black and brown mothers and babies have higher infant mortality rates while people of color have a history of many doctors not even believing their symptoms of pain.